lverweijen/piargus/README.md

 ## Features

 - Generate output tables from microdata or tabledata.
 It is recommended to generate from microdata.
-- Error checking is done to prevent most errors that make argus hang forever.
 - Metadata can be generated automatically, although using an existing rda-file is also possible.
 - It's possible to create hierarchies, codelists, apriori files all from code or from existing files.
+- Error checking of input is done before input is supplied to argus.

 Feel free to [contribute](https://github.com/lverweijen/piargus) support for other useful TauArgus-features.
 [Feedback](https://github.com/lverweijen/piargus/issues) is welcome too.